evanx/redishub/README.md

 #### What about higher volume usage?

-Users who wish to exceed the above-mentioned free limits, should become a "funder" contributing the equivalent of 50c per month to our Bitcoin wallet: 1Djf7wqB7jqBTWWMoLht9MhLeKBZEkDjS5.
+Users who wish to exceed the above-mentioned free limits, should become a "funder" contributing the equivalent of 50c per month to our Bitcoin wallet.
 Funders' limits are bumped up to 50MB RAM (Redis) storage and 50Gb transfer per month.
 You can double up as needed and contribute accordingly, e.g. $5 for 300MB, $50 for 3GB.

 #### What value length limits?